implementation("io.micronaut:micronaut-pulsar")

 Protocol buffers support

-In order to allow protocol buffer native messaging support you need to include protocol buffers google and micronaut dependencies
+In order to allow protocol buffer native messaging support you need to include support for protocol buffers google from micronaut dependencies

 implementation("io.micronaut:micronaut-protobuff-support")